Official: Felt intimidated at meeting with Noem, daughter

 Associated Press

 PIERRE, S.D.
-(AP) — The former director of a South Dakota appraiser agency says she was intimidated at a meeting Gov. Kristi Noem called where state officials discussed her daughter’s application for an upgraded real estate appraiser’s license.
+(AP) — The former director of a South Dakota appraiser agency told lawmakers Tuesday that she felt “intimidated” at a meeting that Gov. Kristi Noem called where state officials discussed her daughter’s application for an upgraded real estate appraiser’s license.

-Sherry Bren testified Tuesday before a joint legislative panel examining the state’s appraiser certification program in the wake of a report that Noem may have exerted influence on her daughter’s application.
-The inquiry comes as Noem has positioned herself as a prospect for the GOP presidential ticket in 2024 and shown a willingness to jab at potential rivals.
+Sherry Bren’s testimony before a legislative panel was the first time that she has spoken in depth in public about a meeting in the governor’s mansion last year since The Associated Press first reported on it in September.
+The panel’s inquiry into the state’s Appraiser Certification Program comes as Noem has positioned herself as a prospect for the GOP presidential ticket in 2024 and shown a willingness to jab at potential rivals.

-Bren was summoned to a meeting at the governor’s mansion in July 2020 just days after her agency had moved to deny Noem’s daughter, Kassidy Peters, the upgraded license.
+The meeting occurred in July 2020 a week after the agency notified Noem’s daughter, Kassidy Peters, that her application did not meet federal requirements and was headed for denial.

 Bren said Peters’ unsuccessful application was discussed in detail and a plan made to give her another chance to apply.
-Bren said that plan took the form of a stipulated agreement, which she said was not typical.
+Bren said that plan took the form of a stipulation agreement, which she said was not typical because Peters was given a third chance to pass a work review.

-Both Bren and Peters attended the meeting.
-Peters got another opportunity to pursue her license through an agreement signed the week after the meeting.
+“There’s been a continual narrative that I did something to help her get licensed, which is absolutely false,” Noem told the crowd at an event Monday.

-Noem has denied wrongdoing, casting her actions as an effort to cut red tape to address a shortage of appraisers certified by the state.
-The inquiry comes as Noem has positioned herself as a prospect for the GOP presidential ticket in 2024 and shown a willingness to jab at potential rivals.
+Noem’s Secretary of Labor, Marcia Hultman, previously told the committee that Peters’ application was handled in the same way as many other applicants.
+Although she acknowledged it was uncommon to have an applicant like Peters in a meeting with top administration officials, Hultman said last year’s meeting in the governor’s mansion did not influence how the department handled Peters’ application because regulators had already set up a plan to let her fix shortcomings and try again.

-Bren has been mostly silent.
+Bren’s appearance Tuesday was compelled by subpoena.
 She was pressed to retire after Peters got her license in November 2020, filed an age discrimination lawsuit and accepted a $200,000 settlement that bars her from disparaging state officials.
-But her appearance on Tuesday was compelled by subpoena.

 The committee’s inquiry has been going on for nearly two months.